chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 # Run Lists

-During the initial part of the Chef run the node’s run list is expanded.
+During the initial part of the Chef run the node's run list is expanded.
 Roles' run lists are expanded.

 Chef uses the expanded run list to determine what recipes are